Puppy

 Choosing Your Puppy

-Clients will choose their puppy after temperament testing.
+Clients will choose their puppy after the vet visit and temperament testing as mentioned above.
 Once clients and I discuss temperament testing results, a puppy must be chosen within 24 hours.
 This rule is put in place to be fair to clients still waiting to choose.
 Breeder reserves the right to first pick!
 Breeder may choose to forfeit, auction off or reassign the top pick spot.

 If a family decides to pass on a litter because they don’t feel any of the puppies will meet their needs they are welcome to wait for a future litter.
-Once I receive and approve an application the pick spot number is written down.
-I prefer not to tell clients their place in line until they’re going to receive a puppy from a specific litter.
-Applicants often change their mind or move to a different litter.
+Once a deposit is paid, puppy families can only pass on a litter on three separate occasions unless there are extenuating circumstances (such as service dog picks) to be fair to other applicants.
+Please note, that all approved applications are dated.
+I do contact applicants in order of application approval.
+With that being said, I prefer not to tell clients their place in line until they’re going to receive a puppy from a specific litter.
+Applicants often change their minds or move to a different litter.

-Go home day will start when puppies are 11 weeks old.
+Go-home day will start when puppies are 11 weeks old.
 I try my best to only send home one puppy per day.
-This makes the transition easier on mom and littermates.
-I’ll send clients pick up day and time options right after puppy pick day.
+This makes the transition easier for mom and littermates.
+I’ll send clients pick-up day and time options right after puppy pick-day.

 Remember,